BrianGleason/RecipeParser/README.md

 First prompt will be for an All Recipes URL.
 Enter it without quotes.
 Then enter the desired transform when prompted.

-Some options require additional input: healthy/unhealthy conversion, and changing serving size.
+Some options require additional input: healthy/unhealthy conversion, changing serving size, and changing cooking method.

 # Presentations